DeaconNell/RTA-Analysis/README.md

 ## What next?

 Once the initial analysis is completed, ongoing updates would provide a longitudinal study which would provide better information regarding  seasonal variations, time of day variation, as well as confirming or rejecting the anticipated road safety improvements arising from ongoing engineering updates and improvements.
+In addition, the facility could be utilised to prototype proposed changes to road layouts, signage, speed limits, et cetera, in order to becnhmark them against similar contexts elsewhere in the world, and therefore predict likely impacts, before they are deployed.

 ## Acknowledgments